-Many times you tell people something that is going on in your life and their immediate reaction is to give advice.
+Many times you tell people something going on in your life and an immediate reaction is to give advice.
 I think this shows care but is quite misplaced.
 It is misplaced because they give advice, most times, without getting the full ‘gist’ of the situation.
 A typical scenario is like telling a friend “I have a problem” and without letting you finish the friend replies with “You should solve your problem, this is what you should be doing…”.
 Like no $$it, I think I knew I had to solve my problem.

-Well this rambling will not be complete without me giving my personal solution on how to avoid having the “Advice syndrome”.
+Well, this rambling will not be complete without me giving my personal solution on how to avoid having the “Advice syndrome”.

-- LISTEN FIRST!
+- And also, LISTEN FIRST!

-- Ask questions rather that offer solutions
+- Ask questions rather than offer solutions

 - Find out how the problem makes them feel